This feature is only available in Canton Enterprise

 To run the demo Canton Fabric deployment, you will need access to the following:

-- a Daml Enterprise release for access to the example files and the Canton binary
+- a Daml Enterprise release with drivers for access to the example files and the Canton binary

 - Canton Enterprise docker repository access, in order to obtain the Canton docker image

 Also make sure to have docker and docker-compose installed.